Frequently Asked Questions (FAQs) about the RET Program:

 Is college credit available for participation in the program?

-No, we’re sorry to say that college credit is not available; however professional development hours are available.
-Upon request, a letter can be sent to your school administrator detailing the number of hours you participated in the program.
+No, we’re sorry to say that college credit is not available; however we now offer a certificate for Continuing Teacher and Leader Education professional development for New York State teachers.
+For out of state teachers, a letter can be sent to your school administrator detailing the number of hours you participated in the program, upon request.

 What research facilities will the Team RET program cover?